 Full disclosure- this recipe was born out of a disaster.
 While my intentions were good, I wrote the worst recipe ever for chocolate and vanilla cookies.
 The taste?
 Amazing.
 The look of the final product?
 Like melted dice.
 I'm a bit of stickler for waste, so I held onto the cookie dough and stashed it in my freezer in the event of a worst case scenario of needing to find cookies[bribery] for my kids.
-I'm so glad I did because this sweet little dish was born.

 I know the chances of having extra cookies laying around the house are slim to none.
 At least in my house, there are never any spare cookies.
 But, in the event that you do find yourself among a bounty of cookies, this is the perfect answer to making good use of them.
 Instead of using stale bread to make bread pudding, we're going to swap it out for stale cookies- if such a thing exists.
 The end result is insane.
 Rich chocolate custard swirled around chunks of moist cookies with a crispy crunch on the top and a soft, melty center.
 It is heavenly.
 Bonus- any type of cookie will work in the recipe!
 So whatever you've got, you can make it work.